Essenceia/essenceia.github.io/content/projects/d2020_p1/index.md

 Type [C-a] [C-h] to see available commands
 Terminal ready
 ```
-Yet, nothing happened, there was never any response from the console port.
+Yet, nothing happened.
+There was never any response from the console port.
 It was as if I was sending commands into the void .

 Even after trying multiple different serial terminals such as `minicom` and `screen` as well as
-trying different serial configuration I didn't see to find a way to successfully connect to the switch.
+trying different serial configurations I didn't seem to find a way to successfully connect to the switch.

-Was there something wrong with the switch, was it booting properly ?
+Was there something wrong with the switch, was it not booting properly ?

 ## Checking switch liveness

-At this point the switch is powered and connected via its console port the my PC but it is not connected to my network.
+At this point the switch was powered and connected via its console port my PC but it was not connected to my network.

 Although the fans were spinning and I had some blinking, I wanted to check if the switch systems had been successfully started.
 I connected the `RJ45` management port directly to my PC and started scanning network traffic on this link using `wireshark`.

-For context, within the first 3 bytes of the MAC address, 22 bits are reserved for the equipment vendors identifiers, and Celestica has the vendor identifier `0x00e0ec`.
+For context, within the first 3 bytes of the MAC address, 22 bits are reserved for the equipment vendor's identifiers, and Celestica has the vendor identifier `0x00e0ec`.
 Our switch's MAC address is `00:e0:ec:38:e5:d5`.

 {{< figure